NicholasMoser/WormsNotes/README.md

 ### WeapTwk.xom

-This file contains most of the weapon data, and appears to be easy to configure.
+This file contains most of the weapon data, and appears to be easy to configure after conversion with [Xom2Xml](https://github.com/AlexBond2/Xom2Xml).
 For example, here is data for fire punch:

 ```xml
     <MeleeWeaponPropertiesContainer id="kWeaponFirePunch-0">